DionKill/ps4-linux-tutorial/docs/setup.md

 <img src="/screenshots/system-info.png" width="75%">

-In my case, I have the latest version of GoldHEN (minimum for this guide is v2.4b18.5), running on a Belize PS4 Slim.
+In the example case, the latest version of GoldHEN is used (minimum for this guide is v2.4b18.5), running on a Belize PS4 Slim.

 ### HEN
 You need a system that is already jailbroken and has a homebrew enabler (such as GoldHEN or ps4hen) running.